Skip to main content

 There are two really big flaws that make me dislike a large portion of the film.
 Those two flaws with be the characters of the Joke (Jared Leto) and Enchantress, Enchantress should not have been the choice for the villain.
 The character herself is not really all that interesting and Cara Delevingne gives a pretty bad performance in the role.
 It felt like if they would have gone with a different villain this could have been a completely different film and that may have been for the better.
 When it comes to the Joker I can't tell if the problems lie with Leto's performance or the way he was directed by David Ayer.
 I would say it's probably a little of both because he feels like Leto is trying a little too hard to be over the top and crazy but it also feels like Ayer is just letting him do whatever he wants.
 Jared Leto I think can still be good as the Joker but maybe under different direction he may be able to do a better job.

 My other problems with the film are with the plot and the soundtrack.
 While David Ayer and the writers tried to bring us a superhero film that is not like other superhero films, it relies very heavily on things we've already seen in other similar films.
 This is definitely an origin story but every single character gets some type of origin flashback and after a while it just got tiresome.
 I appreciate them trying to give some development to the characters but when you focus on two characters and give everyone else just a few moments here and there to show what they have to offer it just doesn't work.
 As for the soundtrack, there were times that it completely took me out of the film.
-The tried to shove so many different songs into each scene that it got annoying and felt like they were focusing more on the music rather than the story at times.
+They tried to shove so many different songs into each scene that it got annoying and felt like they were focusing more on the music rather than the story at times.
 Also what's the deal with picking songs that don't even go with the scenes they're in?

-Rating: 6/10
+Rating: 4.5/10

 Comments